Best PRINCE2 training – We focus on doing only what we do best.

 However, while accredited course materials of different training providers do have to cover the requisite PRINCE2 foundations – principles, themes and processes – it´s not all plain vanilla.
 Experienced trainers know how to add to course delivery a taste of a some special flavour.

-Accordingly, delegates get an opportunity to do the PRINCE2 mock exams in class.
+Accordingly, delegates get an opportunity to do the PRINCE2 sample exams in class.
 Which means, in a setting and under time pressure that simulates the actual exam environment.

 And last but not least, FlexiLern is a member of ASPECT- the Association for the Promotion of Excellence in Consultancy and Training: It is a UK-based watchdog that strives to uphold the high quality standards of project management training.